bertinahan/TexasHoldem/README.md

 - GetWinners

 #### Structure
- - Library

-  - Api: Gateway for all user request, stateless class that only handle logic
+  1. Api: Gateway for all user request, stateless class that only handle logic

-   - Model
+  2. Model
    - Card: Card object that contains rank and suit
    - Player: Player object that contains name and player hand
    - PlayerHand: A set 5 cards and has rank according to registered game rule

-  - Utilities:
+  3. Utilities:
    - Analyser: Analyse player hand strength
    - CardEnum: Poker constants
    - Parser: User input parser

-  - Exceptions:
+  4. Exceptions:
    - InvalidCardException: Throw when card information is incorrect
    - InvalidGameException: Throw when game enconters problem
    - InvalidPlayerException: Throw when player information is incorrect